bulletmark/corsproxy/README.md

 mappings are only read from the file if none are specified on the command line.

-The target port is 80 on a host mapping if you do not specify it.
+The receiving (i.e. listening) port and host/IP address must at least be specified in each proxy mapping.
+The target port is optional and is 80 if not specified.
+The format, as seen in the above examples, is `port:host[:targetport]`.

 The latest version and documentation is available at http://github.com/bulletmark/corsproxy.